Updated: December 12, 2022

 - California Rights and Disclosures

 1. California Consumer Privacy Act Disclosures.
-The California Consumer Privacy Act, effective on January 1, 2020, gives California residents the right to request:
+The California Consumer Privacy Act, as amended by the California Privacy Rights Act effective January 1, 2023 (“CCPA”), gives California residents the right to request:

 - The categories of sources from which the personal information is collected;